 The deep waters off the coast of Vancouver are some of the best to see whales.
 On Vancouver Island you’re most likely to see grey whales, although orcas can often be seen in the waters.

 Today is whale watching day!
 The deep waters off the coast of Vancouver are some of the best to see whales.
 On Vancouver Island you’re most likely to see grey whales, although orcas can often be seen in the waters.
-We booked a 2.5 hr tour with Whale Safaris, located in the heart of Tofino.
+We booked a 2.5 hr tour with West Coast Aquatic Safaris, located in the heart of Tofino.
 I picked this company as their tours are run on sturdy-looking two-level boats, which I prefer over rib boats, which I find always leave you wet and cold.

 We headed out onto the water in search of whales.
 Along the way we spotted sea otters floating on their backs, bald eagles and plenty of seals.
 Finally in a small bay, just 100m off the coast, we spotted a grey whale!
 Our captain estimated that the whale was around 10m in length.
 We would see it dive down for 2 minutes at a time and then come up for air with a big spray of water from its blowhole.
 A magnificent sight to see.
 Unfortunately my photos aren’t great (I don’t know how wildlife photographers do it), but it was truly mind-blowing to think that this gigantic almost prehistoric-looking creature lives in the waters so close to shore.

 Most whale and bear tours will be finished by around lunchtime, so at that point why not hit one of the local trails to take in the beautiful scenery?
 We ventured south towards the start of the Wild Pacific Trail – a world renowned pathway running along the Pacific coastline – the most westerly point in Canada.
 The entire trail would take you weeks to complete, but it can be broken down into chunks.